What Is Tax-Free Income?

 Here are several options for tax-free income which may be provided by your employer:

-With gas prices so high, have you considered using public transportation to get to work ... and saving while doing it?
-Your employer can purchase public transportation fare tickets, passes, or tokens for you to get to and from work.
-Whether you take the bus, train, subway, monorail, ferry, or vanpool, up to $240 per month may be provided to you tax-free during 2012.
+With gas prices so high, consider using public transportation to get to work and save while doing it.
+Your employer can purchase public transportation fare tickets, passes, or tokens for you to get to and from work and up to $300 per month may be provided to you tax-free.

-If you drive to work and pay a fee for parking, your employer can reimburse you up to $240 per month in 2012, tax-free.
+This limit also applies to parking; if you drive to work and pay a fee for parking, your employer can reimburse the same amount.

 Tax-Free Carpool Income

-With gas prices so high, it may be time to consider starting a carpool.
+Carpools are a great way to save on money as gas gets more expensive.
 As the operator of your own car, any money your passengers pay you for gas or expenses is tax-free income.
-Generally, if you travel alone you cannot deduct commuting expenses like gas.
+Generally, if you travel alone, you cannot deduct commuting expenses like gas.
 However, reimbursements from your carpoolers which are used to cover gas, repairs, and other car operating costs are not taxable income.
 Note that this particular form of tax-free income is paid to you by your passengers and not your employer.